 - Take Antihistamines – An overproduction of histamine causes hay fever symptoms to occur; antihistamines are effective because they prevent this overproduction.
 We’ll discuss some pharmaceutical and herbal antihistamines.

-- Immunotherapy – Gradually exposing yourself to different types of pollen may prevent your body ‘overreacting’ to this substance.
+- Immunotherapy – Gradually exposing yourself to different types of pollen may prevent your body from ‘overreacting’ to this substance.

 To get a better night’s sleep, try to combine more than one of these treatments.